w3c/wai-curricula/content/designer/multimedia-and-animations.md

 Students should be able to:

-* design methods for pausing, stopping, or hiding any content that blinks, moves, or auto-updates, for example animations, carousels, and decorative gimmicks
+* define methods for pausing, stopping, or hiding any content that blinks, moves, or auto-updates, for example animations, carousels, and decorative gimmicks
 * create designs that avoid flashing entirely or only flash below the acceptable thresholds
 * create designs with enough time for users to read parts of moving content, for example different slides in a carousel
 * define visual and non-visual identification of animated content and its different parts, for example identifying a carousel region and its different slides
-* define focus order within animated contents, including how to move to different parts of the carousel and how to get to the carousel controls
+* define focus order within animated content, including how to move to different parts of the carousel and how to get to the carousel controls
-* design methods for stopping or controlling the volume of any audio that plays automatically for more than 3 seconds
+* define methods for stopping or controlling the volume of any audio that plays automatically for more than 3 seconds

 #### Teaching Ideas for Topic

 Optional ideas to teach the learning outcomes:

-* Show examples of contents that move or blink, such as animations and carousels.
-Explain that these can cause problems for some users that cannot keep up with the pace of the auto-updating content.
+* Show examples of content that moves or blinks, such as animations and carousels.
+Explain that these animations can cause problems for some users that cannot keep up with the pace of the auto-updating content.
 Emphasize that, in addition, these animations can cause seizures and physical reactions.
-For references on how to design user interfaces that allow to pause, stop, and hide moving, blinking, or auto-updating content, see the following techniques:
+For references on how to design interfaces that allow to pause, stop, and hide moving, blinking, or auto-updating content, see the following techniques:
   * [G4: Allowing the content to be paused and restarted from where it was paused](https://www.w3.org/WAI/WCAG21/Techniques/general/G4),
   * [G11: Creating content that blinks for less than 5 seconds](https://www.w3.org/WAI/WCAG21/Techniques/general/G11),
   * [G152: Setting animated gif images to stop blinking after n cycles (within 5 seconds)](https://www.w3.org/WAI/WCAG21/Techniques/general/G152),
   * [G186: Using a control in the Web page that stops moving, blinking, or auto-updating content](https://www.w3.org/WAI/WCAG21/Techniques/general/G186), and
   * [G187: Using a technology to include blinking content that can be turned off via the user agent](https://www.w3.org/WAI/WCAG21/Techniques/general/G187).
-* Show examples of flashing content and explain that they can cause seizures and physical reactions for some people.
-Emphasize that all components of the content need to be below the general flash and red flash thresholds, as any flashing interferes with the ability to use the whole web page or application.
+* Show examples of flashing content and explain that it can cause seizures and physical reactions for some people.
+Emphasize that all interface components need to be below the general flash and red flash thresholds, as any flashing interferes with the ability to use the whole interface.
 For references on how to design interfaces that flash below the general flash and red flash thresholds or that flash below 3 seconds, see techniques [G19: Ensuring that no component of the content flashes more than three times in any 1-second period](https://www.w3.org/WAI/WCAG21/Techniques/general/G19.html) and [G15: Using a tool to ensure that content does not violate the general flash threshold or red flash threshold](https://www.w3.org/WAI/WCAG21/Techniques/general/G15.html).
 * Show examples of interactions triggered by animations, such as additional movements when scrolling and decorative gimmicks.
 Explain that these animations can cause distraction and vestibular disorders (such as dizziness, nausea, and headaches) for some people.
 Discuss the use of preferences as well as technology specific properties to reduce or disable such animations.
 * Demonstrate the use of a screen reader to navigate an application that plays audio automatically for more than 3 seconds.
 Explain that the playing audio interferes with the ability to hear the screen reader output.
 Emphasize that there should be a method to pause or control the volume of that audio.
 Explain that the operating system often provides such method.
 For references on how to design interfaces with methods to pause or control the volume of any audio that plays automatically, see the following techniques:
   * [G60: Playing a sound that turns off automatically within three seconds](https://www.w3.org/WAI/WCAG21/Techniques/general/G60.html),